 There are many politicians arrested for drunk driving.
 The charge is usually driving under the influence (DUI) or driving while intoxicated (DWI).
-However, some states use different charges.
-For example, OUI (operating under the influence) or OWI (operating while intoxicated).
+But some states use different charges.
+For example, OUI (operating under the influence).
+Or OWI (operating while intoxicated).
 And even DWAI (driving while ability impaired).

 - Executive Branch